 Any USBGF member who believes their rights to fair play and appropriate behavior as defined above have been violated is encouraged to first discuss said issues with the tournament or event organizer to see if appropriate action or satisfaction can be achieved in that manner.
-USBGF members and tournament directors are also free to contact the Rules and Ethics Committee via email as shown on the USBGF Web Site and request an investigation into alleged violations of these Standards.
+USBGF members and tournament directors are also free to contact the Rules and Ethics Committee via email (firstname.lastname@example.org) and request an investigation into alleged violations of these Standards.

 The Rules and Ethics Committee will use its best judgment to determine how to handle complaints.

 Note that in the event of a dispute, the primary goal of the Rules and Ethics Committee is NOT to punish, ban, or embarrass any individual, but to help the people involved resolve differences of opinion and misunderstandings, to help ensure that any violations of these Standards are not repeated, and to maintain the good name and image of the game of backgammon and the USBGF.